Veriff

 CrossLinks enhances fraud detection capabilities in real-time to uncover fraud patterns that are not visible when looking at a single verification session in isolation.
 CrossLinks enables us to identify potentially synthetic identities and uncover fraud rings by highlighting potential links between different sessions.
 This is done by comparing document, device, network, and behavioral indicators and identifying high-risk sessions that may connect to previous sessions.

-As part of our Fraud Protect fraud mitigation package, Veriff also offers Velocity Abuse Prevention, a feature that is created to automatically prevent multi-accounting.
+As part of our Fraud Protect t fraud mitigation package, Veriff also offers Velocity Abuse Prevention, a feature that is created to automatically prevent multi-accounting.
 By implementing measures to detect and prevent multi-accounting, election authorities can help ensure that each eligible voter can only cast one legitimate vote.
 This helps maintain the integrity of the electoral process and reduces the risk of fraudulent voting.

 In addition to the identity verification fraud mitigation capabilities of Fraud Protect, which protects organizations against impersonation and synthetic identity fraud, identity document fraud, velocity abuse, and multi-accounting, Fraud Intelligence enables organizations to extract the valuable and actionable risk intelligence into their decision-making systems to build advanced and flexible counter-fraud strategies or perform further investigation on cases.

 RiskScore is an integral part of Fraud Intelligence.
-It can be used as an additional factor in the voter verification process, ensuring that only legitimate voters are able to participate in the election.
+It can and can be used as an additional factor in the voter verification process, ensuring that only legitimate voters are able to participate in the election.
 It is a numerical value representing the overall risk associated with an identity verification session.
 It is calculated based on the various signals generated throughout the end user's IDV journey and further tuned by Veriff's data science team using advanced machine-learning models.

 Overall, the combination of AI-powered deepfakes and the potential for widespread disinformation poses a significant challenge to the integrity of US elections.
 Veriff can be an important part of the solution, helping to maintain trust in the electoral process and protect the fundamental principles of democracy.